by Gina Burgess

 First, let’s talk about story flow dams.

 Empathy Poorly developed characters create reader apathy for your fictional world.
 After the first few pages, your book is tossed to the floor or in the donation pile without being read.
 Of course, no more of your books will be purchased.
 You want to help your readers to develop a sense of empathy for your main character, that is if you want your readers to finish your novel and buy more of your books.
 Who wants to read about someone you couldn’t care less about?
 Whether it is a villain or hero or heroine, creating that sense of caring what happens to a character is not hard to do when writing like it is real life.
 Make me want the villain to receive just desserts, and I’ll read all the way to the last page.
-Make me anticipate that first kiss, and I’ll read to the last page just to reward that anticipation.
+Make me anticipate that first kiss, and I’ll read to the last page just to receive the reward to that anticipation.

 Head Jumping Like Randy Ingermanson, I do not like head jumping, which is switching the point of view from one character to another character within the same scene.
 This dams up the story flow because the reader first has to figure out why we’re jumping from one character to another.
 There are so many ways this can go wrong.
 If the whole story is told from one character’s (main character) point of view, then how can the main character know what is going on in another character’s head?
 This creates a quandary on the reader’s part because the story flow is suddenly not making any sense.
 However, with a good transition, you can accomplish this writing ploy seamlessly and the reader will never notice it happened.
-Next time, we’ll talk about transitions.